 #3 Hit the drums correctly

 Naturally there’s not only one way of doing things.
 When talking about great rock and metal drum sound, and we are not talking about using drum samples or sound replacer of any kind, it is essential to hit the drums correctly.
 Many people ask me what is the secret behind my snare sound and how they could mix it like that.
 I always say: “The coolest mixing trick for an amazing snare sound is to record the drummer playing rimshots!“.
 It really is as simple as that.

 Even bad sounding drums can sound great when drummer hits them the right way.
 Learning to play rimshots on snare is essential.
 We instruct drummers to work on this before entering the studio.
 Sometimes it can take more studio time if all of a sudden you need to start learning new style of playing.
 We have even seen drummers play blastbeat with rimshots and then especially it is all about the angle of the snare.
 Being relax with an empty mind when recording is one of the best advice there is.

 Still, when it comes to rock and metal we instruct drummers to hit snare and toms pretty loud.
 Then again if you hit too loud, it won’t sound great.
 Quiet bass drum will sound quiet no matter how we process it, so bass drum too should be powerful and played as even as possible.
 Cymbals and especially hihat should be played more quiet.
 Drum set is one instrument and needs to be played in balance.
 Learn to play your instrument in balance and learn to hit correctly.

 End of part one

 These are the first three steps to improve the sound of your drums.
 No matter if you are a drummer or run a studio these tips will help you.
-The list continues on the second part of the blog post.
-Please leave questions and comments below.
-Thanks for reading and I hope you have enjoyed my very first blog post.
+The tips continue on the second part of the blog post.